scholarslab/scholarslab.github.io/collections/_posts/2020-03-06-webhook-for-scholarslaborg.md

 ```python
   application = Flask(__name__)
 ```
-This line creates a flask object named 'application'.
+This line creates a Flask object named 'application'.
 All the magic starts to happen.
 <br class="spacer">

 ```python